latinos/LatinoTrees/AnalysisStep/test/README.md

 3. Produce latino trees
 ====

+Do this **ONLY** if you want to create a tag.

+    git tag -a 5August2015_v2 -m 'Updated parameters' git push origin 5August2015_v2

-Follow this step if you want to use a specific tag.
+Do this **ONLY** if you want to use a tag.

     cd LatinoTrees
     git checkout tags/5August2015_v2